realm/realm-java-benchmarks/README.md

 This describes how to measure the speed relative to pure SQLite, which in most cases is the most relevant stat.

-1. Set NUMBER_OF_OBJECTS in MainActivity.java.
-The rest of this guide assumes 1000 which is the default.
+1. Set NUMBER_OF_OBJECTS in `app/src/main/java/io.realm.datastorebenchmark.MainActivity.java`.
+   The rest of this guide assumes `1000` which is the default.

 2. Deploy the app to phone or emulator.
 It will auto-start and report *Done* in the UI when complete.
 Don't touch the phone while it is running.

+       > ./gradlew installDebug
+       > adb shell am start -a android.intent.action.MAIN -n io.realm.datastorebenchmark/io.realm.datastorebenchmark.MainActivity

-3. Stand in the `./tools` folder.
+3. Goto the`./tools` folder.

+       > cd tools

 4. Copy all results from the phone/emulator using ADB to folder named after
    NUMBER_OF_OBJECTS:

        > adb pull /sdcard/datastorebenchmark/ ./1000

 5. Run python script:

        > python dsb.py -p -v -s

 6. Speedup graph is found with

        > open ./1000/speedup.png

+7. Histograms and raw plots are also generated.
+These can be used to verify that the test ran smoothly.

+       > ls ./1000/ | grep .png

 ## Implicit or explicit transactions